-Charles Kratka's Mosaic tiles at LAX airport.
+Charles Kratka Mosaic tiles at LAX Airport

 LAX had a presence in the 1940's and 1950's, but the 1960's was the golden age of flying - also known as the "Jet-age" and when the Los Angeles International Airport established its identity.
 Designer Charles Kratka had a lot to do with that.
 It was truly the airport of the future.